PavanRangani/docs/docs/prd/gifting/lifetime-summary.md

 ### Why Athena allows to enter prior year data manually?

-To show the correct Remaining Lifetime Excemption amount on this page for any particular Individual, Athena should have all liftieme 709 tax return data available in Athena.
+To show the correct Remaining Lifetime Exemption amount on this page for any particular Individual, Athena should have all lifetime 709 tax return data available in Athena.
 709 return pulls total gift amount data from Gifting page.
-So indirectly it means that system should have all of the gifts given by Individual during his lifetime entered in to Gifting module to reflect correct figure on this apge.
+So indirectly it means that system should have all of the gifts given by Individual during his lifetime entered in to Gifting module to reflect correct figure on this page.
 This can become very painful work.
 Athena had Gifts data available for many individual, but its not like that those data are for the whole lifetime.

 So we have given one feature to create manual entry (Without creating any Gift) for any particular year in Lifetime exemption ledger.